Henri Christophe: Early life

 Claims about Henri Christophe's place of birth and life before coming to prominence have been contested since the early nineteenth century.
-Born Christophe Henry, probably in Grenada but perhaps St Kitts the son of a slave mother and Christophe, a freeman, he was brought as a slave to the northern part of Saint-Domingue.
-In 1779 he may have served with the French forces as a drummer boy in the Chasseurs-Volontaires de Saint-Domingue, a regiment composed of gens de couleur (mixed-race residents of Saint-Domingue).
-The regiment fought at the Siege of Savannah, a battle during the American Revolutionary War.
+Born Christophe Henry, probably in Grenada but perhaps Saint Kitts the son of a slave mother and Christophe, a freeman, he was brought as a slave to the northern part of Saint-Domingue.
+In 1779 he may have served with the French forces as a drummer boy in the Chasseurs-Volontaires de Saint-Domingue, a regiment composed of free people of color (mixed-race residents of Saint-Domingue), and a few full black residents.
+The regiment fought in the 1779 siege of Savannah during the American Revolutionary War.
 It is claimed that Christophe was wounded in this battle.

 As an adult, Christophe may have worked as a mason, sailor, stable hand, waiter, or billiard marker; if so, most of his pay would have gone to his master.
 One popular story claims that he worked in and managed La Couronne, a hotel restaurant in Cap-Français, the first capital of the French colony of Saint-Domingue and a major colonial city.
 There, the legend goes, he became skilled at dealing with the grand blancs, as the wealthy white French planters were called.
 However, none of the hotel's sales records support this claim.
 He was said to have gained his freedom from slavery as a young man, before the slave uprising of 1791.
-Sometime after he had settled in Haiti, he brought his sister Marie there; she married and had children.
+On 15 July 1793 he married Marie-Louise Coidavid, a member of the free black community of Cap-Français.
 The political skills he learned as a hotelier also served him well when he later became an officer in the military and leader in the country.

 Beginning with the slave uprising of 1791, Christophe distinguished himself as a soldier in the Haitian Revolution and quickly rose to be a colonel during the revolutionary years.
 He fought for years with Toussaint Louverture in the north, participating in numerous battles during the revolution, and eventually rising to the rank of commander-in-chief at Cap-Français.
-By 1802, Louverture had promoted him to general.
+By 1801, Louverture had promoted him to brigadier-general.